 Build up an emergency fund.
 Tuck some of that tax refund into savings.
-Even a modest amount—as little as $500—can help soften the blow of the typical unexpected expenses.
+Even a modest amount — as little as $500 — can help soften the blow of typical unexpected expenses.
 If you already have an emergency fund, give yourself an extra boost toward reaching that three-to-six-month-living-expenses recommendation.

 Prepay your mortgage or loans.
 For homeowners with hefty monthly mortgage payments, give yourself some breathing room by using your tax refund to pay ahead.
 For nonhomeowners, contribute to your car loan or student loan, or prepay on your insurance premium.

 Be good to your car and your home.
-Use your tax refund to help fund costly, but necessary, repairs to your home or vehicle.
+Spend your tax refund on costly, but necessary, repairs to your home or vehicle.
 Replace that leaky roof or buy new tires for your car.

 Treat yourself.
-If you’ve covered all of the above, then reward yourself—but do so responsibly.
-Use your tax refund to fund a well-deserved vacation or buy yourself that flat-screen TV or mp3 player you’ve been eyeing.
+If you’ve covered all of the above, then reward yourself — but do so responsibly.
+Spend your tax refund on a well-deserved vacation or buy yourself that flat-screen TV or smart phone you’ve been eyeing.
 Just be sure to maintain your fiscally savvy ways by finding the best deal.